777arc/PySDR/content/cyclostationary.rst

 Note that we can see the 0.2 Hz frequency offset that we applied when simulating the BPSK signal (this has nothing to do with the cyclic frequency or samples per symbol).

 Below is an interactive JavaScript app that implements an SCF, so that you can play around with different signal and SCF parameters.
-Using the default alpha-step, not all samples per symbols will lead to a visible spike in the SCF, but lowering alpha-step increases the processing time.
+The frequency of the signal is a fairly straightforward knob, and shows how well the SCF can identify RF frequency.
+Try adding pulse shaping by unchecking the Rectangular Pulse option, and play around with different rolloff values.
+Note that using the default alpha-step, not all samples per symbols will lead to a visible spike in the SCF.
+You can try lowering alpha-step, although it will increase the processing time.

 .. raw:: html